Are you a new teacher? Do you know a new teacher, or do you have new teachers on your staff this year?

 Every child can learn.
 Of course, some students are easier to teach than others.
 Their different abilities, motivations and home lives can help or hinder learning.
 Yet, every student can learn and you should aim for each student to achieve at least one year’s progress for one year’s work.

 Be kind to yourself.
-Yes, you are in for some hard work and some serious challenges.
+Yes, as a new teacher, you are in for some hard work and some serious challenges.
 The fact that every child can learn does not mean that every child will learn.
 Never give up on a child, but don’t beat yourself up or blame yourself every time a child struggles to succeed at something.
 Problem solve, try new approaches and seek the advice of credible colleagues.